Amycil/Marketing-Campaign/README.md

 - There were blank rows in the Income column.
 I opened the data in excel initially and filled the blank cells using find and select.
 - Created a new column(Age) using the preexisting column (year of birth of customers).

-- Now to answer the second question, I plotted a scatter plot using four quantitative variables against the NumWebPurchases column.
+- Now to answer the second question, I plotted a scatter plot using four quantitative variables against the `NumWebPurchases` column.
 The scatter plot could not give a clear indication of the relationship between the variables and the web purchases so I went ahead to to find the p_value using linregress.
-The p_values for the various variables that is Income, Age, Kid at home, Teen at home and Number of web visits per month rejected the null hypothesis.
+The p_values for the various variables that is `Income`, `Age`, `Number of Kids at home`, `Number of Teen at home` and `Number of web visits per month` rejected the null hypothesis.
 Therefore the conclusion that all those variables are significantly relatd to Web Purchases(Number of purchases made through the company's website was made.
 For categorical variables(Marital status and Country), I used bar charts for the visualization and f_oneway to find the P-values.